-ZGN-1061 was discovered by our researchers as part of a multi-year campaign to identify novel compounds for development in the treatment of type 2 diabetes, and that avoided limiting pre-clinical safety concerns observed with beloranib, including teratogenicity and effects on testicular function.
-To date, the compound has similar efficacy, potency, and range of activity in animal models as beloranib, but displays highly differentiated properties and improved safety margins in pre-clinical studies, supporting the value of the compound as a more highly optimized MetAP2 inhibitor.
+ZGN-1061 was discovered by our researchers as part of a multi-year campaign to identify novel compounds for development in the treatment of type 2 diabetes, and that avoided limiting preclinical safety concerns observed with beloranib, including teratogenicity and effects on testicular function.
+To date, the compound has similar efficacy, potency, and range of activity in animal models as beloranib, but displays highly differentiated properties and improved safety margins in preclinical studies, supporting the value of the compound as a more highly optimized MetAP2 inhibitor.
 Further, the compound displays improved safety margins in non-clinical safety studies relative to beloranib for effects on coagulation in dogs, an effect that correlates with reduced impact on endothelial cell proliferation in vitro.

-Since our inception in November 2005, we have devoted substantially all of our resources to developing ZGN-1061, beloranib, and ZGN-839, building our intellectual property portfolio, developing our supply chain, business planning, raising capital, and providing general and administrative support for such operations.
-From our inception through our IPO in June 2014, we received gross proceeds of \$104.0 million from sales of redeemable convertible preferred stock and, to a lesser extent, through the issuances of convertible promissory notes.
+Since our inception in November 2005, we have devoted substantially all of our resources to developing ZGN-1061, beloranib, ZGN-839 and additional MetAP2 inhibitors, building our intellectual property portfolio, developing our supply chain, business planning, raising capital, and providing general and administrative support for such operations.
+From our inception through our initial public offering, or IPO, in June 2014, we received gross proceeds of \$104.0 million from sales of redeemable convertible preferred stock and, to a lesser extent, through the issuances of convertible promissory notes.
 During June 2014, we completed our IPO with net proceeds of \$102.7 million after deducting underwriting discounts and commissions paid by us.
 On January 28, 2015, we completed a follow-on offering of our common stock, with net proceeds of \$130.0 million after deducting underwriting discounts and commissions paid by us.

 We have never generated any revenue and have incurred net losses in each year since our inception.
-We have an accumulated deficit of \$250.6 million as of March 31, 2017.
-Our net loss was \$13.0 million for the three months ended March 31, 2017 and \$57.9 million for the year ended December 31, 2016.
+We have an accumulated deficit of \$276.5 million as of September 30, 2017.
+Our net loss was \$38.9 million for the nine months ended September 30, 2017 and \$57.9 million for the year ended December 31, 2016.
 These losses have resulted principally from costs incurred in connection with in-licensing of beloranib, research and development activities and general and administrative costs associated with our operations.
 We expect to incur significant expenses and operating losses for the foreseeable future.